stefanprodan/openfaas-flux/openfaas-operator.md

 ![weave-cloud-monitor](docs/screens/weavecloud-monitor.png)

-It also detects OpenFaaS workloads and shows RED metrics stats as well as golang internals:
+It also detects OpenFaaS workloads and shows RED metrics stats as well as golang internals.

+Navigate to Weave Cloud Workloads, select openfaas:deployment/gateway and click on the OpenFaaS tab:

 ![weave-cloud-of](docs/screens/weavecloud-openfaas.png)

+Navigate to Weave Cloud Workloads, select openfaas:deployment/gateway and click on the Go tab:

 ![weave-cloud-golang](docs/screens/weavecloud-golang.png)